BOAC 500

 Is my place guaranteed on the day?

 If you have paid your entry fee either via the site or direct to us, then your race place on the day is guaranteed.
 If you have requested a 'reserve' place, then your entry is not guaranteed on the day, although we have made provision for those 'reserve' places to take any place for any driver that does not arrive by 9.30pm.
-Because we have taken advance bookings for places months in advance we do expect that some drivers will not be able to attend as they may well have booked a holiday etc, that is why have the 'reserve' places.

 Will you be serving food on the day?

 Yes.
 We have a kitchen and will be offering a hot and cold drinks, plus the usual snacks, crisps, sweets and cakes etc, and will also be offering a limited range of hot items as well.
-Bacon and Sausages have very kindly been donated by Farmview Butchers of Rochester to help with the fundraising, so thank you all those at Farmview and to Dave Stevenson for arranging this.

 I have not pre booked, will i be able to attend and race on the day?

-We will do our best to accept any late entries on the day, but this cannot be guaranteed, priority will be given to those who have already pain in full.
+We will do our best to accept any late entries on the day, but this cannot be guaranteed, priority will be given to those who have already paid in full.
 So if you have any interest in driving on the day, then please get your name on the list now!
 Just call Garry on 01634 830062

 I have a question, can i call someone?